tex2e/latex-test/README.md

 All comment parts are ignored before testing.

-  -  are the labels correspond refs
+  -  Are the labels correspond refs?
-  -  does figure contain 'label' definition
+  -  Does figure contain 'label' definition?
-  -  does figure contain 'caption' definition
+  -  Does figure contain 'caption' definition?
-  -  is the figure caption placed correct position
+  -  Is the figure caption placed correct position?
-  -  is the figure centeringed
+  -  Is the figure centering?
-  -  does table contain 'label' definition
+  -  Does table contain 'label' definition?
-  -  does table contains 'caption' definition
+  -  Does table contains 'caption' definition?
-  -  is the table caption been placed correct position
+  -  Is the table caption been placed correct position?
-  -  is the table centeringed
+  -  Is the table centering?
-  -  does listing contain 'label' definition
+  -  Does listing contain 'label' definition?
-  -  does listing contain 'caption' definition
+  -  Does listing contain 'caption' definition?
-  -  has the document wrote with section
+  -  Has the document wrote with sections?

 ## Run

 terminal:

 ```
 % ruby latex-test.rb input.tex
 ```